Interview with British Artist & Designer Anna Jacobs

 ‘Made in Britain-Created in London’, is the brand tag line of Anna Jacobs.
 A British artist and designer, she took courses in painting and design at Central St Martins, Camberwell and Chelsea College of Art and after selling her first painting to her 6th form teacher she has never looked back.
 Selling art and being commissioned across the globe, working on interior design projects, she also teaches Colour Theory and Upcycling at Chelsea College of Arts.
 Launched in January 2015, her home collection has beautiful art at the core of each and every design and features cushions & lampshades with the most strikingly beautiful prints.

 Anna shares her secrets to success with us below...

 What is the biggest influence behind your designs and how do you remain inspired?

-What is your favorite part of what you do, teaching, designing products or interior designing?
+What is your favourite part of what you do, teaching, designing products or interior designing?

 Well I enjoy all three actually, all for different reasons, but if I had to pick one it would probably be product design.